Why study radiologic technology?

 Computed Tomography Courses

 Computed Tomography (CT) is a medical technique that uses ionizing radiation, a scanner and a computer to create three-dimensional images of sections of the human body.
 The field of computed tomography provides diagnoses of disease processes that cannot be demonstrated by general radiographic methods.
-These courses are part of the MoHealthWINs program funded by the U.S. Department of Labor and has eligibility requirements.*

 In addition to submitting an SFCC Application for Admission, students must also submit an additional application for elibility for the computed tomography courses.
 Admission to SFCC does not automatically ensure eligibility for computed tomography courses.
 Please see the Applications page for more information.